bbellwalker/portfolio/README.md

 - AWS Technical Essentials

 ###  Tidbits
-- 📚 I have not one, but two Masters degrees - in Systems Engineering and English
+- 📚 I have two Masters degrees - in Systems Engineering and English
-- 🌍 I've lived all over and can chat with you in English, Spanish, French, Melanesian Pidgin (Tok Pisin) and tiny bit of Mandarin
+- 🌍 I've lived all over and can chat with you in English, Spanish, French, Melanesian Pidgin (Tok Pisin) and wee bit of Mandarin
 - 🔌 I have designed electrical safety systems and participated in ASHRAE technical standards committes

 ### 🌱 Currently...